bamptonm/mqttitude/docs/features.md

 Beginning with iPhone app version 5.1, there's now a switch in Expert Mode settings titled _Update Address Book".
 If this is _on_, the app uses related names from the address book to identify topics and updates address book as described above.
 If the switch is _off_, the app maintains an internal reference to the address book record and doesn't modify the address book.

+### Region Monitoring and Waypoints

+For all manually published locations, a description, a region radius and a share flag can be edited.

+Setting the description of a location helps you to remember places.

+If a description is entered and the share flag set, the location is published to the MQTT broker as a `waypoint` once.
+Waypoints shared by other users are displayed on the map and are visible in the Friends/Locations... table.

+If the description is non-empty and a radius > 0 (meters) is set, the app starts monitoring the circular region around the coordinate.
+A region may be 'waypoint'.
+The regions are shown on the map as blue-ish circles.
+If the device is within a region, the corresponding circle turns red-ish.
+Everytime the devices enters or leaves a monitored region, an additional location message is published to the MQTT broker.

+Use cases:
+* Define a `home` region to insure that the device publishes a new location when coming home or leaving home even if you do not move more than 500m.
+* Share your favorite places with your friends ("Best Sushi in Town").
+* Keep a private note ("Parked Car here").

 ### Settings